Dremo 2.5 cc Diesel

 The casting incorporates an undrilled boss beneath the intake to allow for the potential use of valved crankcase pressure fuel feed.
 This implies that a high performance glow-plug version may have been contemplated when the crankcase die was created.

-When I first saw images of this engine, I assumed that it must be a twin ball-race design given the very large diameter of the main bearing housing.
+When I first saw images of this engine, I assumed that it must be a twin ball-race design given the very large external diameter of the main bearing housing.
 I was therefore extremely surprised to find on first-hand examination that it is in fact a plain bearing unit.
 The reason for the large-diameter main bearing housing becomes apparent when we examine the one-piece hardened steel crankshaft.
 This has a truly monumental main journal diameter of no less than 12 mm – the largest that I have ever encountered in an engine of this displacement!

 The very well-made and finely finished crankshaft is more or less conventional apart from its unusually large main journal diameter.
 It is a truly superb fit in its bronze bushing.
 The very high quality of the surface finishes on the journal and crankpin suggest the possession of high-class grinding equipment along with a good knowledge of how to use such equipment to best advantage.
-Once again, this implies the involvement of a commercial manufacturer.

 The crankdisc is generously counterbalanced, leading one to expect relatively low levels of vibration when combined with the very light reciprocating components.
 The central gas passage is 6.5 mm in diameter, leaving a large amount of surrounding metal to ensure adequate strength.